sdomurat/web-applications/README.md

 **TODO:** W pliku [Titles](Titles) wpisać cztery tytuły prac o tematyce podobnej do tematu pracy.
 Czekam na pull requests do środy, 28.05.

+> On the average, five times as many people read the headline as read the body copy.
+When you have written your headline, you have spent eighty cents out of your dollar.<br>
+> — David Ogilvy

 W maju przygotowujemy konspekty prac magisterskich (**deadline: 25.05.2014**).

 1. (1) Detlaf Krzysztof.